 Although the single-family housing market in general has shown continued improvement since 2015 relative to the preceding decade, future turbulence in the residential mortgage market or financial markets and a lack of liquidity for mortgage-related securities may adversely affect the performance and market value of the Notes.
 In addition to political events, continued concerns about the availability and cost of credit in the U.S. mortgage market generally, continued weakness in some regional U.S. real estate markets, downgrades in the long-term debt ratings of the United States and various Eurozone Nations, as well as the systemic impact of inflation or deflation, energy costs and geopolitical issues have contributed to market volatility and diminished expectations for the U.S. economy.
 Additional factors contributing to the general uncertainty in the prospects for U.S. economic growth include uncertainty in certain segments of the employment market, government debt levels, prospective Federal Reserve policy shifts, continued withdrawal of government interventions in the financial markets, changing consumer spending patterns, changing expectations for inflation and deflation, and political decisions such as the imposition of trade restrictions affecting the United States, China and other countries.
 Income growth and unemployment levels affect borrowers' ability to repay mortgage loans, and there is a risk that future economic activity could be weaker than anticipated.
-See "- Governance and Regulation" below when considering the impact of regulation on Noteholders.
+See "- The Dodd-Frank Act and Regulatory Changes in the Financial Services Industry May Negatively Impact Fannie Mae's Business and the Reference Pool" below when considering the impact of regulation on Noteholders.